 The active use of relevant media technique represents a unique element in our Master of Arts programme.
 Our students complement their interdisciplinary academic qualification from their Bachelor-studies with versatile and innovative academic skills.
 Our modules also encompass a broad range of applied learning methods, including own production of short films, podcasts and blogs.
 Our research workshop provides you with profound knowledge in scientific theory-based research and sound training in comprehensive empirical fieldwork.

 The programme starts every year in winter semester.
-Applications can be submitted each year for winter semester.
+Applications can be submitted each year until September 1st.
 You can find deadlines for the application here.
-Should you have any queries, please contact the students office at the Institute of Geography (email@example.com).
+Should you have any queries, please contact the students office at the Institute of Geography (firstname.lastname@example.org).

 Further information on Module 7 “Raising Levels of Professional Qualifications”